shuozhixu/AID_2026/README.md

 Calculate the lattice parameters and elastic constants of both random and 973KMDMC structures at 0 K and 973 K.

-Calculate the GSFE and Peierls stress of both random and 973KMDMC structures at 0 K.
+Calculate the GSFE and LSR in both random and 973KMDMC structures at 0 K.

 ### Co<sub>2</sub>Ni<sub>2</sub>Ru